Concentration Inequalities for Suprema of Empirical Processes with Dependent Data via Generic Chaining with Applications

 A number of remarks on the proposition are in order.
 First, the proposition implies that in our framework the ERM is consistent for prediction in the sense that $| R( \hat{\bm \theta} ) - \inf_{\bm \theta \in \theta} R(\bm \theta) | \stackrel{p}{\rightarrow} 0$.
 Second, it is insightful to provide a simplified expression for the main claim of the proposition.
 When $T$ is sufficiently large and assuming that the dimensionality of the parameter space and of the data is fixed we have that there is a positive constant $C$ such that

 holds at least with probability \( 1-13 n^{-1} \).
 We recall that the rate of convergence $\sqrt{\log(n)/n}$ is typically referred to as the classical rate of convergence of empirical risk minimization in the learning literature with i.i.d.~data \citep[Ch.~12]{Devroye:Gyorfi:Lugosi:1996}.
 Thus, our results recovers the classical rate of converge once we replace the sample size $T$ with the effective sample size $n$.
 We highlight that the proposition relies on fairly weak conditions on the sequence of mixing coefficients.
 In particular, it requires (a sufficiently fast rate of) polynomial decay as opposed to several contributions in the literature which typically assume geometric decay \citep{Jiang:Tanner:2010,Brownlees:Gudmundsson:2021,Brownlees:LlorensTerrazas:2021}.
 It is worth noting that the faster the rate of decay of the mixing coefficients (as captured by a larger value of $\zeta$), the smaller the discrepancy between $n$ and $T$ (as reflected by a value of $\eta$ closer to unity).
-Finally, we note that the result stated in this proposition can be further sharpened.
-However, it is presented in its current form for illustrative purposes.